shelldandy/manila-mixins/README.md

 To override some settings just change the settings file or make a copy and import BEFORE Manila 😘

-The provided examples are using `.sass` or the indented version of sass but you can use `.scss` as well I just don't like using it 🐶

 ![Mixins Yo!](http://i.imgur.com/ao0WXBY.gif)

 ## Documentation